VaishnavAmbilpur/Smart-Queue/README.md

 # Smart Queue

-Smart Queue is a web-based queue management system designed to simplify and digitize waiting lines in places like clinics, offices, or service centers.
+Smart Queue is a web-based queue management system designed to simplify and digitize waiting lines in places clinic and Hospitals.

 It allows users to take a queue number and view the current queue status, while staff can manage and advance the queue efficiently.